 A bit of a slow start to my spring birding campaign; work stuff getting in the way; but hey/ho that's life.
 Plus, the recent successive (seemingly endless) run of bright easterlies maybe not so great for the patch.
-I managed to dip an Alpine Accentor at Gore Cliff back on April 5th: a fantastic local find by Graham A. and the Island's second record.
-The next morning (April 6th) it was not seen again; but we did see an in off male Pied Flycatcher arrive up and over the cliff that flew past us, as well as a smart male Black Red in the spot the accentor would have been.
+I managed to dip an Alpine Accentor at Gore Cliff back on April 5th: an exceptional rarity found by Graham A. and the Island's second record.
+The next morning (April 6th) it was not seen again; but we did see an in off male Pied Flycatcher fly past us after coming up and over the cliff.
+Plus, an equally smart male Black Red in the spot the accentor would have been.

 April 15th (conditions have changed): Luccombe area (including Village and Farm etc) yielded a flyover Yellow Wag, reeling Gropper, Sedge warbler, and Ring Ouzel (of note).
 Whitethroats are back on territory singing away...